tetris245/ULTRAbc/README.md

 Changes for future version

-* Extended effect of mapfull command to the whispers
 * Updated the xstatus command
   - option bcr for the original Chinese BC Responsive
   - option rsp for Responsive